 (3) Does the CSIS have satisfactory measurement invariance?

-Children clearly develop behavioral self-regulation in their interactions with adults, yet there was evidence that the link between adult-child interactions and children’s gains in behavioral self-regulation were sometimes "weaker than expected" (Diercks et al., 2022).
+Children develop behavioral self-regulation in their interactions with adults, yet there was evidence that the link between adult-child interactions and children’s gains in behavioral self-regulation were sometimes "weaker than expected" (Diercks et al., 2022).
 This limited strength of associations could potentially be attributed, in part, to the constraints in existing measures of self-regulation.
 Specifically, these measures typically lack contextual relevance, conceptualizing children’s behavioral self-regulation as a stable behavioral trait across various contexts, making it difficult to detect the possible variation in self-regulatory behaviors exhibited by children in different situations (McClelland & Cameron, 2012).

 Currently, a new perspective concerning self-regulation proposes a greater involvement of context (Doebel, 2020; Holochwost et al., 2023; Zelazo & Carlson, 2023).
 Inspired by this perspective, the items in the CSIS reflected children’s self-regulated behaviors in daily interactions between children and adults that were closed to real-world, specific contexts.
 To the best of our knowledge, CSIS is the first context-specific measure of behavioral self-regulation for preschoolers.
 Thus no studies have yet examined the psychometric properties of such measure.
 We proposed that the self-regulatory behaviors exhibited by children in a specific context are more stable.
 Adults can also capture and rate these behaviors more effectively when prompted by contextual cues.
 We therefore hypothesized that the CSIS could have good reliability, construct validity, and measurement invariance.
 A good reliability reflects a high degree of consistency in the results of multiple measurements of the CSIS.
 Good construct validity reflects that CSIS can effectively measure the concept and theoretical framework it was designed to assess.
 We also expected that the factor structure of the CSIS would not vary across multiple measurements.
 Finally, the CSIS was designed to assess the performance of children's self-regulatory behaviors in the contexts of adult-child interactions, and these behaviors may have strong associations with children’s relationships with their parents and their social and learning behaviors (Diercks et al., 2022; Doebel, 2020; Medrano & Prather, 2023), we thus hypothesized that the CSIS can significantly predict the child-adult relationships and children’s social and academic skills.